Sri Lanka Rupavahini Corporation: History

 While Sri Lanka had no television services until 1979, proposals for their creation date to 1965.
 These early proposals were rejected by Dudley Senanayake's government, whose media advisors, led by Neville Jayaweera, called television "a gift of a rhinoceros".
 The idea resurfaced by 1977, and, in early 1978, President J. R. Jayewardene held talks with technicians of the Japanese Nippon Electric Company, accepting proposals from German and French electronics companies to be their suppliers.
 According to Japanese law, the national television service was to be a public service television station and not a commercial service.

-President J.R.
-Jayewardene approved the creation of the national television service on 4 March 1980.
+President J. R. Jayewardene approved the creation of the national television service on 4 March 1980.

-Rūpavāhinī was created under a government act on 23 January 1982, and established 14 February.
-Rupavahini began broadcasting the next day, opening with a speech from J. R. Jayewardene.
+Rūpavāhinī was created under a government act on 23 January 1982 and established on 14 February.
+Rupavahini began broadcasting the next day, on 15 February 1982 opening with a speech from J. R. Jayewardene.
 Funding was donated by the Japanese government, and both transmitters were built and installed by Japanese technicians.
-Broadcasts initially started at 6pm with a daily segment for children and ended at 11pm.
-There were three daily news bulletins, with a Tamil edition at 7pm, a Sinhala edition at 8:15pm, and an English edition at 9:30pm.
+Broadcasts initially started at 6:00 pm with a daily segment for children and ended at 11:00 pm.
+There were three daily news bulletins, with a Tamil edition at 7:00 pm, a Sinhala edition at 8:15 pm, and an English edition at 9:30 pm.
 Sinhala-language feature films were broadcast once a month.
-By 1985, broadcasts started earlier at 5:30pm, with news slots remaining unchanged.
+By 1985, broadcasts started earlier at 5:30 pm, with news slots remaining unchanged.
 Educational programmes for classrooms were an initial focus, with free television sets offered to the 500 schools teaching "advanced level science and mathematics".

 Early on, service could be received in the Indian state of Tamil Nadu under good weather conditions.
 Viewers preferred Rupavahini over Doordarshan's local station, especially for agricultural and children's programming.
 The relays were often jammed by a Doordarshan relayer in Trivandrum in Kerala.
-Rupavahini's popularity led to the purchase of colour television sets in southern India, before the rest of the country started regular services.
+Rupavahini's popularity led to the purchase of colour television sets in southern India before the rest of the country started regular services.
 Newspapers started publishing schedules for the station.
-Per a 1984 government order, Rupavahini reduced the power of its transmitters as the channel didn't compensate its audience in India via overspill by attracting Indian advertisers.
+Per a 1984 government order, Rupavahini reduced the power of its transmitters as the channel did not compensate its audience in India via overspill by attracting Indian advertisers.
 Viewer preference in India continued even after Doordarshan implemented its colour service.
 Its foreign programmes were also attractive.